Portrait of Lucas Cranach the Elder

 Portrait of Lucas Cranach the Elder is a 1550 oil on panel portrait of Lucas Cranach the Elder.
 It is inscribed "Aetatis Suae LXXVII".
-It entered the Uffizi as a self-portrait, but was later re-attributed as a painting by his son, Lucas Cranach the Younger.
+It is held in the Uffizi, in Florence, where it entered as a self-portrait, but was later re-attributed as a painting by his son, Lucas Cranach the Younger, due to stylistic reasons.
 It is still in the Uffizi, whilst a copy of it with some variants is now in the Staatkirche in Weimar.